squidfunk/mkdocs-material/docs/reference/meta-tags.md

 !!! tip "Automatically generated social cards"

-    If you don't want to bother with meta tags and social cards yourself, you can might be interested in the [built-in social cards plugin][12], which generates beautiful image previews for social media automatically during the build.
+    If you don't want to bother with meta tags and social cards yourself, you can let the [built-in social cards plugin][12] do the work for you, which generates beautiful image previews for social media automatically during the build.